Cyclone1070/docsreader/src/tailwind/markdown/docs/text-shadow.md

 Use utilities like `text-shadow-sm` and `shadow-lg` to apply different sized text shadows to a text element:

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="text-shadow-2xs ...">The quick brown fox...</p><p class="text-shadow-xs ...">The quick brown fox...</p><p class="text-shadow-sm ...">The quick brown fox...</p><p class="text-shadow-md ...">The quick brown fox...</p><p class="text-shadow-lg ...">The quick brown fox...</p>
 ```